 - If the UE is registered in both 3GPP and non-3GPP accesses and the UE CM state in the AMF is CM-IDLE in non-3GPP access, the UE can be paged or notified through the 3GPP access for a PDU Session associated in the SMF (i.e. last routed) to the non-3GPP access:

 - If the UE CM state in the AMF is CM-IDLE in 3GPP access, the paging message may include the access type associated with the PDU Session in the SMF.
 The UE, upon reception of the paging message containing an access type, shall reply to the 5GC via the 3GPP access using the NAS Service Request message, which shall contain the list of PDU Sessions associated with the received access type and whose UP connections can be re-activated over 3GPP (i.e. the list does not contain the PDU Sessions whose UP connections cannot be re-activated on 3GPP based on UE policies and whether the S-NSSAIs of these PDU Sessions are within the Allowed NSSAI for 3GPP access).
+For the setting of the List Of Allowed PDU Sessions the UE shall not take any service area restrictions into account.
 If the PDU Session for which the UE has been paged is in the list of the PDU Sessions provided in the NAS Service Request and the paging was triggered by pending DL data, the 5GC shall re-activate the PDU Session UP connection over 3GPP access.
 If the paging was triggered by pending DL signalling, the Service Request succeeds without re-activating the PDU session UP connection over the 3GPP access and the pending DL signalling is delivered to the UE over the 3GPP access;

 - If the UE CM state in the AMF is CM-CONNECTED in 3GPP access, the notification message shall include the non-3GPP Access Type.
-The UE, upon reception of the notification message, shall reply to the 5GC via the 3GPP access using the NAS Service Request message, which shall contain the List of Allowed PDU Sessions that can be re-activated over 3GPP or an empty List of Allowed PDU Sessions if no PDU Sessions are allowed to be re-activated over 3GPP access.
+The UE, upon reception of the notification message, shall reply to the 5GC via the 3GPP access using the NAS Service Request message, which shall contain the List of Allowed PDU Sessions that can be re-activated over 3GPP or an empty List of Allowed PDU Sessions if no PDU Sessions can be re-activated over 3GPP access.
+For the setting of the List Of Allowed PDU Sessions the UE shall not take any service area restrictions into account.

 NOTE: A UE that is in a coverage of a non-3GPP access and has PDU Session(s) that are associated in the UE (i.e. last routed) to non-3GPP access, is assumed to attempt to connect to it without the need to be paged.